forcedotcom/packaging/messages/package_version_create.md

 # noReleaseVersionFoundForBranch

-No version number was found in Dev Hub for package id $s and branch %s and version number %s.
+No version number was found in Dev Hub for package id %s and branch %s and version number %s.

 # tempFileLocation